It’s shaping up to be another bumper year for Australian prosecco sales, with the grape crush surging 42% this year.

 “There would be a transition period where the local producer would have to adapt or adjust because we don’t want to go to another market to hurt anyone specifically,” he explained.

-The Australian wine industry claims being unable to use the will jeopardise up to $200 million in wine sales within four years.
+The Australian wine industry claims being unable to use the term will jeopardise up to $200 million in wine sales within four years.

 They say it will also the impact it would have on rural jobs, particularly in Victoria’s King Valley, which accounts for half of the country’s prosecco production.